 Step 2: Calculate Your Max Score Based on the Hole You Played

-Once you’ve got a bad hole, and are concerned that your score may pass the allocated Net Double Bogey threshold on any particular hole, you will be well served referencing scorecard to apply the formula.
-This is especially convenient to know when playing in a group that requires you to to play at a brisk pace, that can enable you to concede the hole and “pick up” your bal after the stroke limit has been surpassed.
-But knowing to do so can save yourself, and everybody else, much additional time spent waiting between shots.
+Once you’ve got a bad hole and are concerned that your score may exceed the allocated Net Double Bogey threshold on any particular hole, you will be well served referencing your scorecard to apply the formula.
+This is especially convenient to know when playing in a group that requires you to play at a brisk pace, enabling you to concede the hole and “pick up” your ball after the stroke limit has been surpassed.
+Knowing to do so can save you, and everybody else, much additional time spent waiting between shots.

 Here are a few concrete examples: